 Injuries from a forklift related accident can happen when the operator is insufficiently trained, the workplace is designed with impediments or is ill-suited for the forklift, improper or no maintenance of the forklift is performed, or an operator is negligent in their use of a forklift causing harm to themselves or others.
 The operator, the subject forklift, and a possible workplace are crucial factors in forklift cases which operate under the same formula as every negligence case: duty, breach, causation, damages.
 Basically, the injured party must prove that the Defendant was negligent and that said negligence was the cause of the injury.
-Aigen Law Firm, P.A. analyzes all of the facts surrounding each and every forklift injury.
+Aigen Injury Law, P.A. analyzes all of the facts surrounding each and every forklift injury.

 On March 17, 2021, a mechanic’s arm became lodged in a forklift while working in a boatyard in Naples.
 The mechanic was nearly 30 feet high when he became stuck in the heavy duty machine.
 Rescue crews worked for over seven hours to free his limb from the forklift.
 Using heavy-duty tools to cut through sections of the lift and its chains, the man was freed.
 Tragically, the mechanic required amputation of the arm at the hospital.